-In times that herald the increasingly intimate "convergence" of technology with our bodies, even tears could become a vehicle of energy: for example, to power the contact lenses of the future.
+In times that herald the increasingly intimate "convergence" of technology with our body, even tears could become a vehicle of energy: for example, to power the contact lenses of the future.

 Imagine being able to see through smart contact lenses, capable of monitoring your health or projecting images of augmented reality, all thanks to the power of tear fluid.